 Increasingly popular hot yoga classes are held in rooms that may be as hot as 100 degrees, so buckets of sweat are a foregone conclusion.
 Experts say you'll need a very sticky mat to keep from sliding around during these sessions.
-Mats with the best grip are usually made of natural rubber and have an open-cell surface.
+Mats with the best grip are often made of natural rubber and have an open-cell surface.
 This means they absorb your sweat instead of repelling it, leaving less moisture to make the mat slippery.
 Others are made from synthetic materials such as PVC that have a special moisture-wicking coating.Yoga Towels

 If you have a mat that isn't very sticky or simply want extra traction, a yoga towel can be a valuable addition to your practice.
 Yoga towels can be laid on top of your yoga mat to spare it from absorbing sweat, and they also provide a little more comfort and cushioning.
 These towels are designed not to slip around, even during vigorous practice, and they can be tossed in the washer and dryer for easy cleaning.